cxli233/gamete-small-RNA/README.md

 UC Davis

-Before running a .Rmd file, please change working directory and edit the data loading section to reflect working directory
+Before running a .Rmd file, please change working directory and edit the data loading section to reflect working directory Alternatively, you can use the "Import Dataset" manu in RStudio Data can be accessed in "data" folder

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a>